Health and Wellbeing

 A holistic view of health and wellbeing

 We believe physical and mental health, wellbeing and inclusion are crucial contributors to a wider view of what good health is.
 This became even more obvious as COVID-19 put increasing restrictions on our social connections and took its toll on wellbeing.

 Extending our reach

-Taking the learnings from our Unilever Compass strategy– through which we reached 1.3 billion people globally with our health and hygiene initiatives – we’ve defined how we can go further to deliver impactful programmes.
-We’re using our scale and reach, as well as the power of our brands, to develop deeper and more creative programmes and partnerships.
+Taking the learnings from our Unilever Compass strategy– through which we reached 1.3 billion people globally with our health and hygiene initiatives – we have defined how we can go further to deliver impactful programmes.
+We are using our scale and reach, as well as the power of our brands, to develop deeper and more creative programmes and partnerships.

-We’ve long run programmes across the world to educate children and parents about the importance of handwashing, especially in the early years.
+We have long run programmes across the world to educate children and parents about the importance of handwashing, especially in the early years.
 We support safe sanitation and good surface hygiene habits, whether people are at home, in school or at work.
 And we promote the importance of toothbrushing for self-care (helping the 3.9 billion people affected by tooth decay around the world).
-We’ve helped people build self-esteem and helped women get on the career ladder with skills and training.
+We have helped people build self-esteem and helped women get on the career ladder with skills and training.